MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 ### The message "Please wait for update to complete" pop up keeps appearing

-When a configuration is created, saved and dialog closed the necessary files will be updated and this popup will stop.
-It it keeps recurring even after you open a new Visual studio instance, find the file PackagesLocalDirectory/bin/InstalledVersion.json in reference metadata folder and update the version to match the platform version in your environment.
+When a configuration is created, saved, and the dialog closed, the necessary files will be updated and this popup will stop.
+If the dialog keeps recurring even after you open a new Visual Studio instance, the find the file PackagesLocalDirectory/bin/InstalledVersion.json in reference metadata folder and update the version to match the platform version in your environment.

 ### Cross reference database validation keeps failing

-Ensure that your Windows user has access to the specified SQL Server or LocalDB.
+Ensure that your Microsoft Windows user has access to the specified SQL Server or LocalDB.
 The following instructions describe a local DB setup.

 1. Download the LocalDB 2019 installer by using the [SQL Server Express installer](https://go.microsoft.com/fwlink/?linkid=866658).
-1. Run the installer and select "Download Media"
+1. Run the installer and select **Download Media**
 1. Select "LocalDB" and **Download**
 1. Before running the SqlLocalDB.msi installer, delete your current MSSQLLocalDB instance: